AlexMercedCoder/tutorialblog/content/blog/2024/2024-12-2025-guide-architecting-an-iceberg-lakehouse.md

 ## Data Integration: Bridging the Gap for a Unified Lakehouse Experience

-Not all your data will migrate to Apache Iceberg immediately—or ever.
+Not all your data will migrate to Apache Iceberg immediately - or ever.
 Moving existing workloads to Iceberg requires thoughtful planning and a phased approach.
 However, you can still deliver the "Iceberg Lakehouse experience" to your end-users upfront, even if not all your data resides in Iceberg.
 This is where data integration, data virtualization, or a unified lakehouse platform like **Dremio** becomes invaluable.

 - [How Dremio Enhances the Iceberg Journey](https://www.dremio.com/blog/why-dremio-and-apache-iceberg/)
 - [3 Reasons Dremio is Best Query Engine for Apache Iceberg](https://www.dremio.com/blog/dremio-best-sql-engine-for-apache-iceberg/)